bob-Github-2020/GNSS_Vel_95CI/README.md

     Main_cal_95CI.py

-    GNSS_Vel_95%CI.py (You donot need this one if you already installed the moduler on your computer by pip)
+    GNSS_Vel_95CI.py (You donot need this one if you already installed the moduler on your computer by " pip install ")

     MRHK_GOM20_neu_cm.col  (sample file)